Vent Debout - Hôtel Les Hautes Mers

 Brunch and Morning Service

 As a hotel restaurant, Vent Debout has the infrastructure to deliver a morning or weekend service that standalone restaurants can't always match.
 The Île d'Yeu is the kind of destination where guests arrive by ferry, settle in for several days, build a rhythm around the island, which makes breakfast and weekend brunch a genuine part of the offer rather than an afterthought.
 The terrace, if open for morning service, would be one of the more pleasant places to eat breakfast on the Atlantic coast of France.
 Specific hours aren't confirmed in available data, so contact the hotel directly to confirm current service times, particularly for weekend brunch.
-If you're staying at Les Hautes Mers, the proximity is obviously a deciding factor, but even as a non-guest, a late morning meal before the midday ferry back to Fromentine is worth considering as a way to use your final hours on the island well.
+If you're staying at Les Hautes Mers, the proximity is obviously a deciding factor, but even as a non-guest, a late morning meal before the midday ferry back to Fromentine works as a way to use your final hours on the island well.

 Practical Details